googlefonts/variable-components-spec/variable-components-spec.md

 ## Field formats

-**`Angle16`**: this is an int16 value used to represent an angle between -360 and +360 degrees.
-It’s neither radians nor degrees, but uses 16 bits of precision for 720 degrees of span, from -0x8000 to +0x8000 (excluding +0x8000 itself, as the maximum is 0x7FFF). **NOTE: this has to change because even if we agree that the range of -360 to +360 is enough for master values, delta values can easily exceed this limit.**
+**`Angle16`**: this is an int16 value used to represent an angle.
+To scale an angle in degrees to this format, multiply the angle by `0x8000 / (4 * 360)`.
+This gives us an effective range of -1440 degrees to +1440 degrees.
+Master values are expected to be between -360 and +360 degrees.
+The extra headroom is to allow for delta values that are outside of the master range.

 **`Scale16`**: this is an int16 used as a 16 bit Fixed number, where the number of integer bits is specified by bits 0..2 of the `flags` field.
 This allows us